seanblanchfield/blog/current/_posts/2023-06-05-realtime-pip-cameras-on-tv-with-home-assistant.md

 <!-- more -->

 {: .callout }
-> **Update, June 2023**.
-Things have moved on since I initially wrote this post.
-In particular, *go2rtc* was launched, which I now use instead of either of the *WebRTC Camera* or *RTSPtoWeb* options I discuss below.
-I have therefore rewritten this guide, and I recommend you [head over to the new version](realtime-pip-cameras-on-tv-with-home-assistant-v2/) instead.
+> This is an updated version of a guide I wrote in March 2022, which was based upon the *WebRTC Camera* home assistant integration.
+Its author, [@AlexxIT](https://github.com/AlexxIT) has since launched *go2rtc*, which replaces it and is a significant improvement.
+I have updated this guide accordingly.

 Home Assistant [natively](https://www.home-assistant.io/blog/2022/03/02/release-20223/) allows you to cast a camera feed to an Android TV, but when I tried to embrace this feature I found two big drawbacks.
 First, any content that is already being played will be rudely interrupted.
 For example, your Netflix show will be replaced by the doorbell feed, and you'll need to navigate back into it again to restart it.
 Second, video latency can very bad.
 If your video is from a cloud-based camera, like a Ring or Nest doorbell, you will have the unavoidable delay added by the internet roundtrip, plus the processing delay on the cloud server.
 In my experience, this can be shocking 5-15 seconds under normal conditions.
 However, even for local video streams from IP cameras, Home Assistant adds a processing delay.
 My best understanding is that this processing delay is related to Home Assistant transcoding the IP camera stream into HLS (via the `generic_camera`, `stream` and `ffmpeg` integrations), so they can be consumed in a web browser.
 A stream delay of 10+ seconds is a problem for all of us who want our door camera to usefully display when someone presses the doorbell.
 In my limited testing, the normal result is that I get to watch an action replay of my awkward pandemic-era tipping interaction with the delivery guy as soon as I plop myself back in the couch.
 No one wants that.